mggg-states/WI-Elections-w-Primaries/README.md

 Despite both being ward shapefiles from the same source, the election data file and the 2020 population data file were not a perfect one-to-one match for joining wards.

+The ward shapes with elections were prorated by Voting Age Population (VAP) using MAUP to generate the vtds shapefile.

 The following adjustments were made to the election wards file:
 - `merge` Chippewa Falls - C 0007 & Chippewa Falls - C 0007S
 - `merge` Milwaukee County Bayside - V 0001 & Bayside - V 001S